Coronavirus concerns not slowing down some resource companies - Smithers Interior News

 At Newcrest’s Red Chris Mine near Iskut they have been implementing precautionary measures regarding COVID-19 since January.

-“At this point we have not any material disruption to production, supply and processing,” said Mark Adams General Manager Red Chris.
+“At this point we have not any material disruption to production, supply and processing,” said Red Chris General Manager Mark Adams.

 There have been no confirmed COVID-19 cases reported at Red Chris.